Rebasing: keeping your code up to date¶

-Starting from here we will assume that you want to rebase you master branch on ArduPilot master branch.
-This process is the same on all branch, just replace master by your branch name.
+Starting from here we will assume that you want to rebase your topic-branch on ArduPilot master branch.
+This process is the same for the master branch, just replace topic-branch with master.
 Ensure you are looking at your master branch or the branch that you want to rebase.

 Ensure your repository is connected to the upstream repository you forked from.

 Fetch changes from the upstream repository (this simply downloads changes into a local cache, it will not overwrite or modify your changes in any way).
 If you are rebasing your branch on your own fork’s master branch, replace upstream with origin

 git fetch upstream